harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/7-ccm-recommendations/ec2-recommendations.md

 5. You must install the Amazon CloudWatch agent on your EC2 instance to enable memory metrics.

-You need to perform the following steps on your Harness application:
+You need to perform the following steps in Harness:

 1. While creating a new AWS connector, select the **Inventory Management** feature to enable the recommendations.
 For more information, go to [Set up CCM for your AWS account.](https://developer.harness.io/docs/cloud-cost-management/onboard-with-cloud-cost-management/set-up-cloud-cost-management/set-up-cost-visibility-for-aws#choose-requirements)

-2. The required **Cost Explorer **permissions are added to the CCM template as shown in the screenshot below:
+2. Add the required **Cost Explorer** permissions to the CCM template as shown in the screenshot below:

     ![](./static/ec2-create-cross-account-role.png)